 kent on sunday

-Martin Amis immortalised the image of the quick fix A level retake crammer in ‘The Rachel Papers.’
+Martin Amis who as a 70s literary enfant terrible worked his way through 14 schools and three crammers immortalised the image of the quick fix A level retake college in his first novel ‘The Rachel Papers.’
 He describes a tour of the A level tutorial college as “nothing more ambitious …than to show me it wasn’t a workhouse or a blacking factory.”
 In Terence Rattigan’s recently revived ‘The Browning Version’ the broken and cuckolded school master Crocker-Harris faces a future at a crammer, a fate represented as exile to a kind of educational Siberia.
 Even today ‘Country Life’ reports that independent sixth form colleges specialise in taking in the “the good, the bad and the ugly” who have crashed at traditional independent schools and need a no frills, high cost A level resit educational accident and emergency service.